taegoneom/Taegon_Llama-2/README.md

             return False
     return True
 \end{code}
 # Answered code cannot be run directly so this is not perfect answer.
-# But syntax is reasonable.
-I edited answered code to be runnable.
+#I got answered from model with my question. "could you generate python code for generating prime numbers?"
+\begin{code}
-from math import sqrt
+from math import sqrt, pi as pie

 def prime(n):
     if n <= 1 or n == 2: